-The Board of Directors of AK Nordic AB ("the Company") has adopted this Risk and Internal Controls Policy with the purpose to ensure sound and adequate risk management and internal control in line with the Company's goals and strategies.
+The Board of Directors of AK Nordic AB ("the Company") has adopted this Risk and Internal Control Policy with the purpose to ensure a sound and adequate risk management and internal control in line with the Company's goals and strategies.

-This Policy shall be seen in conjunction with the Corporate Governing Document and Risk Appetite Statement as set by the Board of Directors.
+This Policy shall be seen in conjunction with the Corporate Governing Document, Risk Appetite Statement and Risk Policy as adopted by the Board of Directors.
 The documents outline the governing structure for managing risk and internal control in the Company and ensure that risk management is embedded in the Company's business processes and practice.
 Moreover, it ensures that the Company implements measures to continuously validate and control the status of current and new risks.

 The Company will ensure that there are governing documents that supports and fulfills the requirements laid down in this policy.
-Guidelines for how the Company works with risk management and internal control is stated in own policies adopted by the Managing Director.
+Guidelines for how the Company works with risk management and internal control is stated in own policies and procedures adopted by the Managing Director.